CIFASIS/qss-solver/README.md

 The simplest way to compile this package is:

-  1. `cd' to the directory containing the package's source code and type `make ' to compile the binaries and libraries.
+  1. `cd` to the directory containing the package's source code and type `make` to compile the binaries and libraries.

-  2. Type `make install' to install all the binary files and the libraries.
+  2. Type `make install` to install all the binary files and the libraries.
      The binaries are located in the bin folder and the libraries are located in the lib folder.

-  3. You can remove the program binaries and object files from the source code directory by typing `make clean'.
+  3. You can remove the program binaries and object files from the source code directory by typing `make clean`.

 Makefile options
 ----------------

 The makefile script accepts the following options:

-	* MODE = <Debug|Release> 	When set to Debug, adds the compiler's debug flags.
-Default value Debug.
+	* MODE = <Debug|Release> 	When set to Debug (default), adds the compiler's debug flags.

 Makefile targets
 ----------------